modulo1/vcore3-duet/README.md

 and working filament gcode for PETG and PLA, since you'll need those as well for filament loading and unloading

 The end goal is a configuration bundle for a working printer that others will be able to use.

+A couple of caveats:

+This is a working configuration for me; I am quite happy with the prints I'm getting with it.
+It's also not the fastest configuration.
+It won't win any Speed Benchy competitions.

+There are two lines in the configuration that are commented out that are necessary for safe operation.
+They are the result of the PID tuning you would get after running ```M303```.
+I am including them so you know what they look like, but you should use the results you get from running ```M303``` yourself.

+Other things that are commented out include the configuration for the Paneldue 7i, and the working configuration for a BLTouch, which has been supersceded by the SuperPINDA.
+There's also a configuration block for adding MCU temperature to the graph along side the extruder and bed temp.